 • HR: Rippling (SMB/mid), Workday AI (enterprise), Calendly (scheduling)

-Two data points frame the conversation:
+Two data points frame the market conversation:

 • McKinsey Global Institute found that 45% of the activities people are paid to perform can be automated using currently available AI and robotics technologies.